Sarah's journey to a healthy weight

 "I wanted to help my members access my recipes and to make sure even those who aren’t confident cooks can follow them."

-Becoming a Wellness Coach and helping others
+Becoming a WW Coach and helping others

-In 2012, Sarah was invited to be a Wellness Coach and leapt at the chance to help others feel as fantastic as she did since her weight loss.
+In 2012, Sarah was invited to be a WW Coach and leapt at the chance to help others feel as fantastic as she did since her weight loss.
 She has now increased her involvement and works in other WW roles as a Personal phone Coaching.
 Her Facebook page is a labour of love – and probably the biggest job of all as she responds to queries, devises recipes and taste-tests them on her lucky neighbours.

 The ups and downs of weight maintenance